 Forces XSearch to quit.
 We normally do not use this switch, it's for special tasks.

-Switches can be combined, for examples:
+Switches can be combined.
+Examples:

 XSearch provides a HexView tool to help view files in hexadecimal.
 With its buffering technology, HexView can open huge files (2 GB or larger) immediately, and there is no size limit.